swaptacular/swpt_accounts/protocol.rst

 config : string
-   The value of the ``config`` field in the latest applied `ConfigureAccount`_ messages.
+   The value of the ``config`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.

 status : int32
    Status bit-flags.
-TODO
+The lowest 16 bits contain the value of the ``status_flags`` field in the latest applied `ConfigureAccount`_ message.
+If there have not been any applied `ConfigureAccount`_ messages yet, the lowest 16 bits SHOULD represent the default configuration settings.
+The highest 16 bits MAY contain implementation-specific account status flags.

 creditor_identity : string
    A string which (along with ``debtor_id``) globally identifies the